Disclaimer

 - Syntax:

-files in your home directory, sort them, and save the list tolog_files.txt
+.logfiles in your home directory, sort them, and save the list tolog_files.txt.find's stdout goes into the pipe.sortreads from the pipe (stdin), sorts, and its stdout is redirected by>tolog_files.txt.

 - Syntax: